Ridesharing Driver

 Some Uber drivers don’t like reservations: Why your reservation is getting cancelled

-One reason is that the reservation pricing system may not correctly predict the best market price at the time of the ride, resulting in a scheduled ride that doesn’t pay the driver as much as it should.
+One reason is that the reservation pricing system may not correctly predict the best market price at the time of the ride, resulting in a scheduled ride that doesn’t pay the driver as much as other rides.

 Let’s say your upfront reservation price was $25.
 If there is unexpected surge pricing at the time of your ride, it might mean that your driver could get paid more for another ride that uses the current market price.

 Another reason is the excessive wait time for drivers.
-Reservations sometimes send the driver to the pickup location up to 25 minutes before the reservation, and drivers aren’t directly paid for that wait time.
+Reservations sometimes send drivers to the pickup location up to 25 minutes before the reservation, and drivers aren’t paid for that wait time.

-Any additional unpaid wait time is frustrating for drivers, so they may choose to cancel the ride or skip reservations altogether.
+Any additional unpaid wait time is frustrating for drivers, so many choose to cancel the ride or skip reservations altogether.

 Post from an Uber driver of an Uber reserve ride with a 25 minute wait time